kanbanyte/sepa/assessments/sadrr.md

 However, the project requires multiple programs to send requests and replies to other programs.\
 This would require many queues as to implement request and reply functionality between 2 programs requires a separate queue for both the request and the reply.
 The large number of queues would reduce the speed and efficiency of the project, hence why this architecture was not chosen.\
-Message queues are also a one-one model and have no mechanism to subscribe to a particular topic or type of message, whereas the chosen pub-sub architecture has a message broker system (either content-based or topic-based) and can support multiple subscribers for every publisher.
+Message queues are also a one-one model and have no mechanism to subscribe to a particular topic or type of message, whereas the chosen pub-sub architecture has a message broker system (either content-based or topic-based) and can support multiple subscribers for every publisher.\
+These drawbacks are the reason the message queue architecture was disregarded.

 ### Multiple Layers
 The layered architecture is defined by multiple layers that are stacked on top of each other, with each layer responsible for a different operation.